 The inaugural Awards were given for the first time in 2009 in Oslo, Norway - the home of the Nobel Peace Prize, with honorees chosen by a prestigious Award Committee consisting of past Nobel Prize winners in Peace and Economy.

-The 2013 Business for Peace Awards were given to six outstanding business people from Brazil, Denmark, Pakistan, United States and Yemen.
+The 2014 Business for Peace Awards were given to six outstanding business people from Bangladesh, Tunisia, the UK, Nepal, Lebanon and the USA.

 Chambers of commerce worldwide have long proposed that there is a relationship between peace and business.

 Business deals are sealed with a handshake, and lasting business relationships are created when handshakes are made in good faith between partners intent on creating mutual benefits for one another.